d18c7db/Gauntlet_FPGA/readme.md

 The link to the next sprite is obtained by doubling the current LINK offset and adding it to LINK memory base 903800.

 For example at game startup the initial screen has the sprite link list shown below based on initial sprite offset 0046.
 Doubling the offset, we get 8C and adding it to LINK base memory 903800 we get 90388C, then as per the table below each memory has a LINK offset pointing to the next sprite LINK address.
-Note that many tiles in the link list do not contain a visible sprite (value 0800) yet they are still part of the linked list, simply waiting for a valit sprite value to be stored at those addresses and the sprite then becomes visible.
+Note that many tiles in the link list do not contain a visible sprite (value 0800) yet they are still part of the linked list, perhaps simply waiting for a valid sprite value to be stored at those addresses and the sprite then becomes visible.
 <pre>
 Memory 90388C 90389C 9038AA 9038B8 903978 90397A 90397C 90398C 903A1C 903A2C 903C38 903C3A 903C3C 903C7A 903D18 903D1A
 Sprite   097E   0990   08FC   0AFC   1D42   1D48   1D52   1648   096C   0990   0800   0800   0800   09AB   0800   0800